Thermo Fisher Scientific Inc. (TMO) Shares Soar Above 1-Year High - News Heater

-The stock price of Thermo Fisher Scientific Inc. (NYSE: TMO) has surged by 3.17 when compared to previous closing price of 445.15, Proactive Investors reported 2023-11-14 that Thermo Fisher Scientific (NYSE:TMO) Inc has announced a new $4 billion stock repurchase program, which represents about 2.3% of its market capitalization of $171.99 billion as of Monday’s close.
+Thermo Fisher Scientific Inc. (NYSE: TMO)’s stock price has increased by 2.58 compared to its previous closing price of 469.03.
+However, the company has seen a 4.77% increase in its stock price over the last five trading sessions.
+Proactive Investors reported 2023-11-14 that Thermo Fisher Scientific (NYSE:TMO) Inc has announced a new $4 billion stock repurchase program, which represents about 2.3% of its market capitalization of $171.99 billion as of Monday’s close.
 The analytics, diagnostics and laboratory services company said the new buyback program, which has no expiration date, replaces the existing program that had $1 billion in repurchase authorization remaining.

 Is It Worth Investing in Thermo Fisher Scientific Inc. (NYSE: TMO) Right Now?

-The price-to-earnings ratio for Thermo Fisher Scientific Inc. (NYSE: TMO) is above average at 30.10x.
-The 36-month beta value for TMO is also noteworthy at 0.80.
-There are mixed opinions on the stock, with 17 analysts rating it as a “buy,” 5 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”
+Thermo Fisher Scientific Inc. (NYSE: TMO) has a price-to-earnings ratio that is above its average at 31.53x. and a 36-month beta value of 0.80.
+Opinions on the stock are mixed, with 16 analysts rating it as a “buy,” 5 as “overweight,” 6 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.